taivop/eth-nlp-project/README.md

 - [BingSearchMain](src/main/java/annotatorstub/main/BingSearchMain.java) contains an example usage of the Bing search API.
 To run it, you must insert a valid key to the Bing API, which can be obtained for free (up to 5000 queries per month) [here](http://datamarket.azure.com/dataset/bing/search).

+- [WATFeaturesMain](src/main/java/annotatorstub/main/WATFeaturesMain.java) shows how to call the WAT Api to gather data that might be useful for your annotator: the link probability that a text appear as anchor (link probability) and two measures of relatedness among two entities: Milne-Witten and Jaccard on in-link.
+This API has a caching mechanism too (that you'll notice if you run the main twice).

 ##Tips
 - For training your annotator, you can access the training portion of the GERDAQ dataset.
 It is divided in two parts: trainingA and trainingB.
 The BAT-Framework provides all methods to generate datasets in class **DatasetBuilder**.
 - The BAT-Framework has a bunch of methods that you might find useful.
 Have a look at classes [DumpData](https://github.com/marcocor/bat-framework/blob/master/src/main/java/it/unipi/di/acube/batframework/utils/DumpData.java) and [DumpResults](https://github.com/marcocor/bat-framework/blob/master/src/main/java/it/unipi/di/acube/batframework/utils/DumpResults.java).